selwynpolit/d9book/book/learn.md

 * Phil Norton of #!code writes some amazing articles at <https://www.hashbangcode.com/> and has useful code snippets at <https://www.hashbangcode.com/snippets>
 * Martin Anderson-Clutz's sandbox for a wide variety of fantastic Drupal, Acquia and module information at <https://www.mandclu.com/>.
 He is also the author and maintainer of the <a href="https://www.drupal.org/project/smart_date">Smart Date Module</a> and about 8 bazillion other modules.
 * Matt Glaman posts regularly about fascinating aspects of Drupal (and is the author of existing and upcoming Drupal books).
 Keep up with him at <https://mglaman.dev/>
+* Salsa Digital Agency has some good articles that are worth keeping up with at <https://salsa.digital/insights>

 ## Pay videos